azteorik/bytie.rs/README.md

 # DISCORD_TOKEN=..... cargo run
 ```

 where `DISCORD_TOKEN` is created using the Discord Developer system.

 ## Supported commands

 - !ping
 - !bytie
+- !imagine